bullhorn/dataloader/README.md

 dataloader delete path/to/directory
 ```

 Performs delete for every valid CSV file in the given directory.
 The order that entities are deleted in will respect dependencies.
 The provided directory must contain valid CSV files that start with the name of the entity.
+For more information, see the [wiki](https://github.com/bullhorn/dataloader/wiki/Commands#delete).

 ## Convert Attachments